BINGE WORTHY SHOWS

 You, my friend, are ready to binge your little heart out.

-Not going to lie, this is one of my favorite ways to spend a weekend, whether planned down to the letter, or a delightful surprise.
-It’s rejuvenating, and restoring and can help to refocus your energies for the upcoming week.
+Not going to lie, this is one of my favorite ways to spend a weekend.
+Whether planned down to the letter, or a delightful surprise, it’s rejuvenating, restoring, and can help to refocus your energies for the upcoming week.

-‘Me’ time is so important, particularly in these strange days, although finding ways to take care of yourself isn’t always easy.
-They can be expensive, not readily available, and inflexible.
+‘Me’ time is so important, particularly in these strange days, and finding ways to take care of yourself isn’t always easy.
+They can be expensive, hard to come by, and inflexible.
 I’d hop a plane to Paris every weekend for a little rest and relaxation, if I could, but that’s not feasible for me on any front.
 I would head to Austin, but the issues are the same (money, time, flexibility), albeit on a smaller scale.
-A weekend of binge watching solves all of those problems.
+A weekend of binge watching is a great way to do a little ‘staycation’ in the comfort of your own home.

 I used to do this in a slightly different capacity when I lived out of state.
-I was in a small town in Northeast Oklahoma when I’d first gotten out of law school, and my girlfriends and I would ensconce ourselves at someone’s house/apartment and have a Girls Weekend, as we called it.
-Either separately before we got there, or together once we did, we’d make a trip to the store and stock up on snacks, drinks (sometimes alcoholic, sometimes not), movies, and occasionally, we’d even grab some jigsaw puzzles.
-It was an entire two days of not caring how you looked, bonding with friends, and not doing anything more strenuous than getting up to refill your glass.
+I was in a small town in Northeast Oklahoma when I’d first gotten out of law school, and my girlfriends and I would ensconce ourselves at someone’s house/apartment and have a Girls Weekend.
+We’d make a trip to the store and stock up on snacks, drinks (sometimes alcoholic, sometimes not), movies, and occasionally, we’d even grab some jigsaw puzzles.
+It was an entire two days spent in sweats and pony tails, bonding with good friends, sharing good eats, and watching some good, and not so good, movies.

 We’re going to start with what’s on the schedule.
-The featured shows, movies, or series are going to depend on your mood, of course, but with all of the avenues for content these days, finding something to suit your taste at that moment shouldn’t be a problem.
+The featured shows, movies, or series are going to depend on your mood, of course, but with all of the avenues for content these days, finding something to suit your taste and frame of mind shouldn’t be a problem.

 1. The Thin Man

-This series of six movies released from 1934 to 1947 is based on the novel The Thin Man by Dashiell Hammett and follows the adventures of suave detective, Nick Charles, and his glamorous wife Nora, played by William Powell and Myrna Loy, respectively.
+This series of six movies released from 1934 to 1947 is based on the novel The Thin Man by Dashiell Hammett.
+It follows the adventures of suave detective, Nick Charles, and his former debutante wife Nora, played by William Powell and Myrna Loy.
 Aside from the main characters, there are plenty of guest appearances by industry royalty, including: Jimmy Stewart, Maureen O’Sullivan, Marjorie Main, Dean Stockwell, Jayne Meadows, Cesar Romero, and Donna Reed.
-They have a darling wire haired terrier, Asta, with them throughout the entire series, and although they begin the films as a jet set couple without children, their family grows as the movies progress.
+They have a darling wire haired terrier, Asta, and although they begin the films as a glamorous jet set couple without children, their family grows as the movies progress.

-Obviously, the answer here is martini, but I’m not a huge classic martini fan.
+Obviously, the only appropriate cocktail for this choice is a martini, but I’m not a huge classic martini fan.
 Flavored martinis, I can do, so I’m going with a French Kiss Martini.
 It’s sweet, but has a rather nice kick to it.
 I talk all about it here, recipe included.

 Whip up a quick batch of egg salad (my favorite and super easy recipe is hard boiled eggs, enough Hellmann’s mayonnaise to bind everything together, salt and pepper to taste), spread it between two pieces of bread, cut the crusts off and quarter the sandwich.
 Add regular original Lay’s potato chips and you’re good to go.